iamweswilson/iamweswilson-timeline/site/index.md

     title: Spoke on my first SXSW panel
     year: 2009
   - copy: >
-      Designer, illustrator and writer.
-I micromanaged the hell out of them.
-I honestly had no idea how to manage people, so I started every day with a standup (which is very managerial), but then gave daily tasks.
-I gave no autonomy, which prevented them from helping me grow.
-They took it like champs.
-I still heart all of them and love following their success.
-    title: Hired my first 3 employees
-    year: 2009
-  - copy: >
       Raised seed round of funding from 2 founders of Rackspace.
 Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
 Part of the process included rebranding IncSpring to